tuftsdev/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 2. You are not allowed to use additional _third party_ Python packages aside from Scapy.

 ### Running and Using the Tool
-Run: `sudo python3 alarm.py`.
+Run: `python3 alarm.py`.
 By default with no arguments, the tool shall sniff on network interface `eth0`.
-NOTE: this will not work on macOS because macOS uses `en` for network interfaces.
+The result should result in a error as you need to be superuser / administrator to sniff network traffic.
+Also note, this will not work on macOS because macOS uses `en` for network interfaces.
 The tool must handle three command line arguments:

 `-i INTERFACE: Sniff on a specified network interface` `-r PCAPFILE: Read in a PCAP file`
 `-h: Display message on how to use tool`

-Example 1: `sudo python3 alarm.py -h` shall display something of the like:
+Example 1: `python3 alarm.py -h` shall display something of the like:

 `usage: alarm.py [-h] [-i INTERFACE] [-r PCAPFILE]